1efty/dotfiles/README.md

 # dotfiles

-My dotfiles, managed using [GNU Stow][].
+My dotfiles, managed with [GNU Stow][].

 ## About

+### Packages

+[GNU Stow] is a symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
+For example, /usr/local/bin could contain symlinks to files within /usr/local/stow/emacs/bin, /usr/local/stow/perl/bin etc., and likewise recursively for any other subdirectories such as .../share, .../man, and so on.

+For this use-case, the contents of each **package** (located in `package/`) is symlinked by [GNU Stow] into `$HOME`.

 ### Templates

-I utilize [hairyhenderson/gomplate][] as a template engine for files that would be better off being dynamic.
-At some point this could be expanded to include a config file
+[hairyhenderson/gomplate][] is utilized as a template engine for files that require some modifications before being installed by [GNU Stow].
+At some point this could be expanded upon to include a config file.

 ## Getting Started